GTEC-UDC/linuxcnc_testbed/docs/source/doc/02_igus_dryve_d1/03_axis_page.md

 (sec:axis_absolute_feedback)=
 ## Absolute Feedback

-The Igus dryve D1 controller has two analog inputs, AI 1 (Analog Input 1, input X4.1) and AI 2 (Analog Input 2, input X4.2).
+The igus® dryve D1 controller has two analog inputs, AI 1 (Analog Input 1, input X4.1) and AI 2 (Analog Input 2, input X4.2).
 These are used to configure and control the target position or speed and the current position of the system, respectively.
 In our system, we will use analog input AI 1 to control the brushless motor's speed; analog input AI 2 will not be used.
 For the stepper motor, these inputs are not applicable, making this section relevant only for the brushless motor.
 Below are the parameters related to the analog inputs available in this section.

 - **Parameters related to AI 1 (input X4.1)**: